arookas/ssc/readme.md

 |`FunctionCount`|The total number of function symbols created.|
 |`VariableCount`|The total number of global-scope variable symbols created.|

-If the error is of the type `sunScriptException`, you can cast and retrieve the script name, line, and column of the error.
+If the error is of the type `sunSourceException`, you can cast and retrieve the script name, line, and column of the error.

 ## Compiling